 Now researchers from the University of Strasbourg (France) and Aston University (UK) have developed a completely artificial system that works similarly to microtubules.
 They developed a molecule that can form fibres spontaneously through self-assembly, starting from small nuclei that rapidly grow.
 The molecule can be deactivated by reacting with a chemical reductant, which causes the fibres to disassemble.
 The molecules can be reactivated by oxygen (an oxidant), which makes the fibres grow again.
 In addition to spontaneous oscillations, the researchers have observed traveling waves of fibre formation, and intricate centimetre-scale patterns.
 They found that the interplay of self-assembly and fluid convection, leads to these mosaic-like structures.
 Overall, the work opens new pathways to obtain life-like artificial systems and materials, which can perform complex biological functions such as cell division in the future.

 Congratulations to our new CEO, Vincent MARICHEZ, who will start a new spin-off “Qfluidics” in the incubator program by SEMIA (www.semia-incal.com).
 See the Qfluidics website for more information (www.qfluidics.com)

 This multidisciplinary network entitled: “Magnetics and Microhydrodynamics – from guided transport to delivery” (MaMi) bridges the research fields of fluidics and magnetism, by taking advantage of magnetic forces to control local flows and cargo transport inspired by biomimetic systems.
 Using magnetic sources, as well as high magnetic susceptibility liquids or nanostructures, devices with unique anti-fouling properties and non-slip boundary conditions can be realized.
-Three PhD positions will open up in Strasbourg in September-October 2018.
-Feel free to contact us for more information!
+Three PhD positions have been assigned in Strasbourg (application process is closed).Muthulakshmi Sengottuvel will be joining our team in October.